ibnlanre/portal/README.md

 1.  **Primitive Store**: Manages a single, primitive value (e.g., a string, number, boolean, null, or undefined).

-    ```typescript
-    import { createStore } from "@ibnlanre/portal";

-    const countStore = createStore(0); // A primitive store for a number
-    const nameStore = createStore("Alex"); // A primitive store for a string
-    ```

-2.  **Composite Store**: Manages an object and enables nested state structures.
+2.  **Composite Store**: Manages an object, enabling nested state structures.
 Each property in a composite store's initial object can itself become a store instance (either primitive or composite), allowing for granular state management and access.

-    ```typescript
-    import { createStore } from "@ibnlanre/portal";

-    const userSettingsStore = createStore({
-      profile: {
-        name: "Alex",
-        age: 30,
-      },
-      preferences: {
-        theme: "dark",
-        notificationsEnabled: true,
-      },
-    });
-    // userSettingsStore is a composite store.
-    // userSettingsStore.profile is also a composite store.
-    // userSettingsStore.profile.name is a primitive store.
-    ```

 Both store types share a consistent API for getting, setting, and subscribing to state.